 INGL 3231.
+ENGLISH EXPOSITORY

-ENGLISH EXPOSITORY WRITING.
-Three credit hours. lecture per week.
+WRITING.
+Three credit hours.
+Three hours of lecture per week.
 Prerequisite: INGL 3202 or INGL 3104 or INGL 3212.

 Practice in the various forms of expository writing.
 Detailed class criticism of diction, phrasing, and sentence structure.
 A research paper will be required.